 - Dr. Sara Bjerg Moller, Assistant Professor was accepted to the 2016 Bridging the Gap International Policy Summer Institute in Washington, D.C.

-Rev. Brian K. Muzás, Assistant Professor is serving a two-year term as Secretary of the Executive Committee of Non-Governmental Organizations Associated with the United Nations Department of Public Information.
+- Rev. Brian K. Muzás, Assistant Professor is serving a two-year term as Secretary of the Executive Committee of Non-Governmental Organizations Associated with the United Nations Department of Public Information.

 Dr. Andrea Bartoli, Dean:

-- Co-edited the Special Issue of the Journal of Genocide Studies and Prevention of the International Association of Genocide Scholars on "Towards the Prevention of Genocide," Vol. 9: Iss.
-3: 1-3.
+- Co-edited the Special Issue of the Journal of Genocide Studies and Prevention of the International Association of Genocide Scholars on "Towards the Prevention of Genocide," Vol 9: Issue 3: 1-3.

 - Published, "Listening to Advice: Assessing the External Impact of IMF Article IV Consultations of the United States, 2010-2011" (with Stephanie Senger, Diplomacy Alumna), International Studies Perspectives, 16:3 (August 2015), 312-326.

 Dr. Benjamin Goldfrank, Associate Professor and Department Chair:

 - Published: Review of Steve Ellner, ed., Latin America's Radical Left: Challenges and Complexities of Political Power in the Twenty-First Century, in Canadian Journal of Latin American and Caribbean Studies, 30:3 (November 2015).

-- "Off-Label Use Of Drugs And Access To Medicines For All: A Thailand Example," Forbes.com, February 10, 2016;
+- "Off-Label Use of Drugs and Access To Medicines For All: A Thailand Example," Forbes.com, February 10, 2016.

-- Expert Brief, "How the SDGs will Transform Global Health Governance," cfr.org, January 28, 2016;
+- Expert Brief, "How the SDGs will Transform Global Health Governance," cfr.org, January 28, 2016.

-- Expert Brief, "Is China Serious about Pollution Controls?" cfr.org, November 20, 2015; and
+- Expert Brief, "Is China Serious about Pollution Controls?" cfr.org, November 20, 2015

-- "New Opportunities in U.S.-China Cooperation over Healthcare,"
+- "New Opportunities in U.S.-China Cooperation over Healthcare," China Newsweek, November, 2015.

 Dr. Borislava Manojlovic, Research Projects Director:

 - Served as a guest editor for the Special Issue: "Towards the Prevention of Genocide," Genocide Studies and Prevention: An International Journal: Vol. 9: Iss.
 3: 1-3.
 Developed and conducted a 10-day study abroad trip through the Basque Country in January 2016 entitled "Memory and Conflict: Dealing with the Past Constructively in the Basque Country, Spain."
+Has published the following:

 - Manojlovic, Borislava.
 (2015).
 "Individual and Official Narratives of Conflict in Croatia: Schools as Sites of Memory Production."
 Simona Mitriou (ed.), Life Writing and Politics of Memory in Eastern Europe.
 Palgrave Macmillan.

 - Manojlovic, Borislava; Ogata, Tetsushi; and Bartoli, Andrea (2016) "Guest Editors' Introduction to the Special Issue: Towards the Prevention of Genocide," Genocide Studies and Prevention: An International Journal: Vol. 9: Iss.
 3: 1-3.

 - Has a peer-reviewed encyclopedia article now in print: "Truman Doctrine" in America in the World, 1776 to the Present: A Supplement to the Dictionary of American History (2 vols.), edited by Edward J. Blum (Farmington Hills, MI: Charles Scribner's Sons, 2016), 1022-1025.

 - Had a paper accepted for publication: "Religious Cultural Heritage and the Decision-making Framework of President Harry Truman," International Journal of Interdisciplinary Civic and Politic Studies (forthcoming).

-- Had a peer-reviewed paper published: "Six Easy Pieces: How Religious Cultural Heritage Can Influence Nuclear Decision Making," International Journal of Interdisciplinary Global Studies, Vol. 10, No. 2 (2015), 25-36.
+- Has a peer-reviewed paper published: "Six Easy Pieces: How Religious Cultural Heritage Can Influence Nuclear Decision Making," International Journal of Interdisciplinary Global Studies, Vol. 10, No. 2 (2015), 25-36.

-Dr. Nabeela Alam, Assistant Professor, presented "Gender Inequalities in South Asia: Understanding the Role of Social Norms" at the 2016 Seton Hall University Conference on Women and Gender held on February 12, 2016.
+- Presented "Gender Inequalities in South Asia: Understanding the Role of Social Norms" at the 2016 Seton Hall University Conference on Women and Gender held on February 12, 2016.

 Dean Andrea Bartoli, Dean: